lmfit/uncertainties/README.rst

 stable versions (while other ``master*`` branches are more experimental).

-Other branches might be present in the GitHub repository, but they are also temporary and represent work in progress that does not necessarily run properly yet.
+Other branches might be present in the GitHub repository, but they are typically temporary and represent work in progress that does not necessarily run properly yet.

 License